About Us#

 Our Successes To Date#

-Our delivery team comprises 14 members from the RSE (Research Software Engineering) team and 20 academics, showcasing a collaborative and interdisciplinary approach to training.
-Additionally, we have dedicated 0.4 Full-Time Equivalent (FTE) for an administrator (Anne) and 0.5 FTE for an RSE (Liam), specifically focused on training, ensuring that we have the necessary support and resources to maintain the quality and effectiveness of our workshops.
+Our delivery team so far has comprised 14 members of the Research Software Engineering (RSE) team and 20 academics, showcasing a collaborative and interdisciplinary approach to training.
+Additionally, we have two dedicated part-time members of staff - an administrator and an RSE team member specifically focus on training - ensuring we have the necessary support and resourcing to maintain the quality and effectiveness of our workshops.